om-mani-padme-hum/docket-parser/README.md

-# Docket JavaScript Documentation Generator v0.6.2
+# Docket JavaScript Documentation Generator v0.6.3

 ## Installation

 `npm install docket-parser`

+Use the example below and
-Copy example.js from the module directory, change the require directive to `require('docket-parser')` and enter your code filenames into the array, making sure that module directives preceed all class and signature directives you want it to contain, and similarly including class directives before any signature directives you want it to contain.
+enter your code filenames into the array, making sure that module directives preceed all class and signature directives you want it to contain, and similarly including class directives before any signature directives you want it to contain.
 If you don't get the order right, Docket will output an error.